fbsamples/messenger-platform-samples/welcome-Bot/node/README.md

 # Messenger Platform Sample -- node.js

 This project is an example server for Messenger Platform built in Node.js.
-With this app, you can send it messages and it will echo them back to you.
-You can also see examples of the different types of Structured Messages.
+With this app, you can see how to use welcome screens on Messenger.

 It contains the following functionality:

 * Webhook (specifically for Messenger Platform events)
 * Send API
 * Web Plugins
 * Messenger Platform v1.1 features

-Follow the [walk-through](https://developers.facebook.com/docs/messenger-platform/quickstart) to learn about this project in more detail.
+Follow the [walk-through](https://messenger.fb.com/developers/tutorials/setting-up-the-welcome-screen/) to learn about this project in more detail.

 ## Setup